 Sarah returned; she gave me some Boost pudding.
 I fed it to Mom in spoonfuls.
 It was vanilla flavoured.
 Mom thought it tasted like banana.
 She liked it:

-The snacking process took 20 minutes or so, after which Sarah again returned.
+The snacking process took twenty minutes or so, after which Sarah returned.
 She repeated that she didn’t like the look of Mom’s arm, and said the only way to know if it was fractured was with an X-ray, which meant a trip to the hospital.
 We discussed the implications of that, whether Mom should go and why she hadn’t been sent sooner.